 Courtesy of Worms’ city archive: 1971 bronze sculpture by Gustav Nonnenmacher with the title “Reformations-Gedenkrelief zum 450.
 Jahresgedenken des Wormser Reichstages, Luther vor Kaiser Karl V., “Kaiser und Bischofspfalz vor 1689″ (nördlicher Dombezirk 1521).”
 Dimensions: 148 cm high by 160 cm by 20 cm (4.9 ft high by 5.2 ft by 0.7 ft).
 Location: Heylshof Garden next to the Cathedral.

-Completed this year (2017) in time for the Reformation’s quincentary, a recent addition to the memorial in Heylshof Garden includes a pair of grossly oversized bronze shoes by Constanze und Norbert Illig.
+Completed in time for the Reformation’s quincentary in 2017, a recent addition to the memorial in Heylshof Garden includes a pair of grossly oversized bronze shoes by Constanze und Norbert Illig.
 Visitors can now “step into” Luther’s shoes as he would’ve himself almost 500 years ago when he arrived in Worms to defend himself against charges of heresy.